Anti Fatigue Mat

 However — not all standing mats are created equal.
 Cheap foam mats, slippery rugs, or poorly designed products can actually cause more harm than good.

 In this guide, I’ll show you the 7 key features to look for in a high-quality standing workstation mat — so you can equip your office, education or government workspace for maximum comfort, safety and performance.
-A quality mat coupled with a Sit Stand desk is the perfect combination for all round health benefits.
+A quality mat paired with a sit-stand desk is the perfect combination for long-term health benefits.

 Why a Standing Workstation Mat is Essential